AmokSolderer/APC/DOC/PinMameSound_3_7.md

     byte EX_JungleLord(byte Type, byte Command)

-In order for the system to use this code section, we have to add it to EX_Init which is at the ende of PinMameExceptions.ino and determines which code is used for which machine.
+In order for the system to use this code section, we have to add it to EX_Init which is at the end of PinMameExceptions.ino and determines which code is used for which machine.
 The games are being distinguished by their [PinMame game number](https://github.com/AmokSolderer/APC/blob/master/DOC/lisyminigames.csv).
 Hence we have to add a case 20 for the Jungle Lord.

     void EX_Init(byte GameNumber) {
       switch(GameNumber) {
-      case 4:                                             // Disco Fever
-        PinMameException = EX_Fever;                      // use exception rules for Flash
-        break;
-      case 6:                                             // Flash
-        SolRecycleTime[5-1] = 250;                        // set recycle time for eject hole to prevent double kicking PinMameException = EX_Flash;                      // use exception rules for Flash
-        break;
-      case 16:                                            // Firepower
-        PinMameException = EX_Firepower;                  // use exception rules for Firepower
-        break;
       case 20:                                            // Jungle Lord
         EX_EjectSolenoid = 2;                             // specify eject coil for improved ball release
         PinMameException = EX_JungleLord;                 // use exception rules for Jungle Lord break;
-      case 21:                                            // Pharaoh
-        PinMameException = EX_Pharaoh;                    // use exception rules for Pharaoh
         break;

-and so on.
+      case 39:                                            // Comet
+        PinMameException = EX_Comet;                      // use exception rules for Comet
+        break;
+      case 43:                                            // Pinbot
+        PinMameException = EX_Pinbot;                     // use exception rules for Pinbot
+        break;
+      case 44:                                            // F-14 Tomcat
+        PinMameException = EX_F14Tomcat;                  // use exception rules for Tomcat
+        break;
+      default:
+        PinMameException = EX_DummyProcess;}}

 All games not listet here do not have exceptions defined yet, so the exception pointer just points to a dummy process which only plays the standard sounds, but knows no exceptions.
 The definition of EX_EjectSolenoid is only there because I also want to improve the ball release of System 7 machines.
 The way it works is handled on the general [PinMameExceptions page](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameExceptions.md), but let's skip it for now as it has nothing to do with the sound.

-### Handle ordinary sounds
+### Handling of ordinary sounds

 As System7 just uses one sound channel, all sound exceptions have to be put into the SoundCommandCh1 case of our EX_JungleLord program.
 Hence you can delete all cases except of SoundCommandCh1 and the default case.
 The result should look like this: